If you want your search engine optimization (SEO) strategy to be up-to-date, you’ll need to incorporate it into your approach.

 However, these elements are being revisited and refined – and they’re being combined with other factors to cumulatively form a more comprehensive package of signals.

-But here’s the bottom line: Google Page Experience is an effort by Google to give search users a more positive experience, and sites that make an effort to improve their UX will be rewarded with higher rankings.
+But here’s the bottom line: Google page experience metrics are an effort by Google to give search users a more positive experience, and sites that make an effort to improve their UX will be rewarded with higher rankings.

 It’s been over a year since Google first announced Google Page Experience as a new ranking signal.
 But it hasn’t had a significant impact on SERPs yet.